-Disney Stuff - Disneyland Birthday Candlesby Chris Barry, staff writer
+Disney Stuff - Disneyland Birthday Candlesby Chris Barry, contributing writer

 Welcome back to another edition of Disney Stuff.

 Sometimes it’s not a whole collection of things that inspires an article.
 Sometimes it’s that one little piece of unique Disney stuff that I’ve come across that attracts me when I’m looking for a subject to write about.
 As I scanned across my shelves full of Vinylmations, toy cars, “# 1 Dad" gifts from my kids, and all sorts of other Disney, Muppets, Beatles, and classic TV paraphernalia that I’ve accumulated over the years, this little box of vintage Disneyland birthday candles caught my eye:

 I believe I found these through GoAntiques.com.
 I’ve long been a subscriber to their alert service.
 Years ago when I found their site, I signed up for this service.
 I listed as my interests Disney and New York World’s Fair for me and I listed McCoy Pottery for my wife.
 Several times a month, I get an email alerting me to a newly added item in any of those categories.
 It’s nice because they do the searching for me.
 My wife and I have scored all sorts of additions to our collections from them.

 I don’t have all that much stuff from Disneyland, so when something vintage comes up and it’s a curious little thing like this, I snap it up—especially when it’s a low price.
 I don’t think I paid more than $10 for these due to the slight damage you can see on the front cover: